Back to Podcast Guides

 Joy needs room for the whole emotional family

-In the body, this often looks ordinary:
+In the body, this resistance often looks ordinary:

-• holding the belly so the breath cannot drop;
+• holding the belly so the breath cannot drop

-• swallowing anger before it reaches the voice;
+• swallowing anger before it reaches the voice

-• turning grief into analysis;
+• turning grief into analysis

-• mistaking emotional numbness for maturity;
+• mistaking emotional numbness for calm

 A simple check: